-3).
-Any work to be performed within the layout of a public roadway must also be permitted through the Dartmouth D.P.W. office or the State D.P.W., in the case of a State roadway, before construction begins.
-An application for a “Permit for R.O.W.
-Disturbance” or “To Obstruct and Disturb Roadway Surface” must be completed together with the appropriate fee before the roadway is disturbed.
-The contractor must notify Dig-Safe, the Water Dept. and the Engineering Dept. at least 72 hours prior to excavation.
+- Any work to be performed within the layout of a public roadway must also be permitted through the Dartmouth D.P.W. office or the State D.P.W., in the case of a State roadway, before construction begins.
+An application for a "Permit for R.O.W.
+Disturbance" or "To Obstruct and Disturb Roadway Surface" must be completed together with the appropriate fee before the roadway is disturbed.
+The contractor must notify Dig-Safe, the Water Department and the Engineering Department at least 72 hours prior to excavation.

-5).
-Before a binder course of pavement is installed, the developer must have samples of the in-place gravel analyzed by a certified engineering firm to determine if the material meets the Town’s gradation requirement and has been compacted to a minimum 95% of maximum density for roadways and sidewalks.
+- Before a binder course of pavement is installed, the developer must have samples of the in-place gravel analyzed by a certified engineering firm to determine if the material meets the Town's gradation requirement and has been compacted to a minimum 98% of maximum density for roadways and 95% for sidewalks.
 A D.P.W. inspector shall witness these samplings and compaction tests.
 The contractor must give at least a 24-hour notice prior to any request for the testing inspection.